 Fall 2013 Highway Access/Closures

-Hunters should be aware that traffic will be switched to the new north lanes September 4, 2013.
-This will mean that almost all access points on the south side of highway 54 will be closed this winter.
-No vehicle access will be allowed across the south lanes to hunt.
+Hunters should be aware that traffic is still switched to the new north lanes August 14, 2014.
+This will mean that almost all access points on the south side of highway 54 will be closed until the south lanes open to traffic sometime in September of 2014.
+No vehicle access will be allowed across the south lanes to hunt until that time.
 All vehicles will have to park north of the north lanes in parking areas and hunters will have to walk to use the south side of the area.
 Violators will be ticketed and vehicles in unauthorized areas will be towed.

 2013 is the first year we have conducted spotlight deer surveys on Byron Walker.
 Concern for the deer population on public ground has been building in light of the overly liberal doe harvest allowed in unit 15 and the significant influx of hunters seen in the past 3-5 years.
 The spotlight surveys, in many ways, confirmed our suspicions.
 Yes, it is difficult to draw many conclusions from the first year, but the results this year were: 1st run of 8 miles on 4 transects produced 2 adult does, 4 yearling does, 2 fawns, and 1 unknown.
 The second run results were: 1 adult buck and 3 unknown sex/age deer.
 Add to these results the fact no antlered deer have been seen during work in 2013, and it becomes fairly certain that the fall herd size is significantly smaller than just a few years ago and the age structure too has been significantly shifted toward younger animals.
 Hopefully, these surveys will result in regulation changes that reduce the pressure on public land herds in unit 15.